Spoiler & Major Douchebag Hero Alert ⚠

 However, So Speaks the Heart is IMO better than the latter because: 1) This heroine is not a spineless jellyfish, fights back, and is strong in her own way; and 2) The hero is more than just a good-looking rapist who eventually falls in love with the woman he’s been tormenting.
 Ok, he’s as deep as a crack in the sidewalk, and, yeah, he’s still a bully and a douche.
 But his background is fleshed out a lot more; therefore, we understand why he’s such an arsehole.
 So I can sort of forgive this hunk of a warrior for his caveman behavior.
 Plus, this is not a book to take seriously; it’s too whacktastic.

-The heroine is spunky, but not in a too-feisty-she’s-annoying-way.
-She just gives as good as she gets to a hero who is a thick-headed, stubborn block of wood.
+The heroine is spunky, although not in a too-feisty-she’s-annoying-way.
+She gives as good as she gets to a hero who is a thick-headed block of wood.

 The Violent Hero

 After his life is saved in battle, Sir Rowland de Montfort vows to repay his savior by visiting the knight’s castle and ensuring all is well with the knight’s beloved sister, Brigitte.
-Instead, avaricious relatives trick Rowland into believing Lady Brigitte is really a trouble-causing serf.
+Instead, greedy relatives trick Rowland into believing Lady Brigitte is in fact a trouble-causing serf.

 Rather than listen to reason, the dude is dead set against hearing anything the filthy “peasant” has to say.
 Rowland is a crazy character and would be diagnosed today with Borderline Personality Disorder and maybe Narcissistic Personality Disorder as well.